openfab-lab/boombox/README.md

 * and of course, about how to combine all these together.

 ### Methodo:
+- Github will be use to share all the step, documentation, part list, etc...
-- use english for github, easy understanding fro every contributor
+use english for github, easy understanding fro every contributor
 - slack for chat: openfab-lab #audiophilie https://openfablab.slack.com/messages/audiophilie/
 - bookmarks and inspirationnal picture / references on pinterest, board boombox https://www.pinterest.com/openfab/projet-boombox/
-- Github will be use to share all the step, documentation, part list, etc...

 ? about trello